180254/shellyscraper-ile/README.md

 # shellyscraper-ile

-Scrape the data from Shelly Plug (S) and Shelly H&T, insert them into QuestDB, and visualize the data in Grafana.
+Collect data from Shelly devices, insert them into QuestDB and visualize data in Grafana.

+Supported devices:

+- Shelly Plug (SHPLG-1)
+- Shelly Plug S (SHPLG-S)
+- Shelly Plug US (SHPLG-U1)
+- Shelly Plug E (SHPLG2-1)
+- Shelly H&T (SHHT-1)
+- Shelly Plus H&T (SNSN-0013A)

 <img src="screenshot1.png" alt="screenshot1" width="1000" />

 ## stack

-The solution consists of:
+The solution consists of the following:

-* Shelly Plug/Shelly Plug S/Shelly H&T (the device you must buy)
+* supported Shelly devices (the devices you have)
 * QuestDB (database)
 * Grafana (data visualization tool)
 * scraper (a custom script that retrieves data using a device API and inserts them into the database)